joshcanhelp/josh-to-11/_content/post/2021/2021-03-06-cards-to-live-by.md

 excerpt: A little system I use to remember what's important to focus on during the day.
 permalink: cards-to-live-by/index.html
 layout: post
-tags: [ "Personal Development", "Physical Health" ]
+tags: [ "Personal Development", "Health + Fitness" ]
 date: 2021-03-06 12:00:00
 featured_img: /_images/2021/02/cards_to_live_by_THUMB.jpg
 twitter_url: